NVSL/CSE141pp-Tool-Moneta/documentation/README.md

 * Disable sidebar in plot
 * Adjust y-scale to display all the digits of y addresses instead of 1.4e13
 * Zoom on click using maximum and minimum y address at that x index
+* Pick a better naming scheme for our setup/vaex_extended folders

 # Developers
 * Amithab Arumugam
+* Sam Liu